 Do volunteers need clearances?

-Due to new legislation, The Bible Chapel has implemented background clearance procedures.
-Act 153 now requires every volunteer who is 18 years or older to have a criminal background clearance, a PA Child Abuse clearance and FBI Fingerprinting (which you can be exempt from should you meet certain criteria).
-Should you need the new clearances completed, you will be sent links electronically from our vendor, Justifacts.
-If you have any questions regarding background clearances, please contact Tracey Friesland,
+PA legislation requires background clearances.
+Act 153 requires every volunteer who is 18 years or older to have a criminal background clearance, a PA Child Abuse clearance and FBI Fingerprinting (which you can be exempt from should you meet certain criteria).
+Should you need new clearances completed, you will be sent links electronically from our vendor, Justifacts.
+If you have any questions regarding background clearances, please contact Deanna Kratt,

 .
 No volunteer will be allowed to participate without the appropriate background clearances.